-A former editor, and national and foreign correspondent with The Washington Post, Klose is an award-winning author and worldwide broadcasting executive.
-He is now a tenured professor after serving as dean of the Merrill College from April 2009 to July 2012.
+Kevin Klose is a former editor, and national and foreign correspondent with The Washington Post.
+He is an award-winning author and worldwide broadcasting executive.
+Klose served as dean of the Merrill College from April 2009 to July 2012 and was then a tenured professor until he retired at the end of the Winter 2020 semester.
+He was named Professor Emeritus in January 2021.
 He came to Merrill from his post as president emeritus of National Public Radio, where he served as president from 1998 to 2008.
-Klose is currently on faculty leave, serving as Acting President and CEO of Radio Free Europe/Radio Liberty.
+Klose served as president and CEO of Radio Free Europe/Radio Liberty from 2012-14.

 Klose previously was an editor and reporter at The Washington Post for 25 years, serving as city editor, Moscow bureau chief, Midwest correspondent and deputy national editor.

 Klose received a Bachelor of Arts, cum laude, from Harvard.
 A former Woodrow Wilson National Fellow, he is the author of Russia and the Russians: Inside the Closed Society, the winner of the Overseas Press Club’s Cornelius Ryan Award and is coauthor of four other books.